GeomScale/volesti/include/sos/README.md

 numbers immensely slow down the IPM
 * Generation of Chebyshev Points / Interpolant Basis dominates the runtime.
 * High degree polynomial (beginning at around degree 25) lead to oscillation near the boundary.
 But this might be an artifact from these polynomials as opposed to a bug or lack in precision.

+#### Weekly Progress

+* Week 1: Implementation of [1,2].
+* Week 2: Testing implementation with LP and SDP barrier, Debugging, Refactoring.
+* Week 3: Implementation of Interpolant-Barrier, Focus on speeding up implementation with dedicated libraries.
+* Week 4: Implementation of Toy Problem: Polynomial Envelope.
+* Week 5: Discovered [4], Understanding paper and draw ideas to implement more efficiently.
+* Week 6:

 #### References